 The princess escapes death first as the maiden and again as the mother, which leaves only the crone stage to contend with.
 Things in fairy tales often happen in threes, with the third time being slightly different.
 Therefore, it can be assumed that when death comes the third and final time, the princess will not escape.
 Like for all living things, her ultimate unavoidable fate is death.

 However, one Sleeping Beauty-inspired story challenges this fate.
 In ‘The Lady of the House of Love’ by Angela Carter, the girl is already dead — or rather, undead.
 The main protagonist in this story is a vampiric countess; a simultaneous embodiment of life and death.
 Carter describes her as ‘both death and the maiden,’ showing that the mother and crone stages are absent.
 In an attempt to reconcile this, she wears ‘her mother’s wedding dress,’ which gives her the appearance of ‘a child dressing up.’
-The countess’s servant is ‘a crone in a black dress,’ and through her the old age she will never have can be vicariously experienced.
+The countess’s servant is ‘a crone in a black dress,’ and through her the countess can vicariously experience the old age she will never have.

 Instead of having her fate decided or predicted for her, the countess reads Tarot cards.
 But no matter how many times she shuffles them, she is ‘constantly constructing hypotheses about a future which is irreversible’ and they always show ‘the Grim Reaper.’
 Her condition makes her biologically and emotionally dormant, so there cannot be any change in her future.
 She is, in a sense, sleeping.
 Carter acknowledges that ‘a single kiss woke up the Sleeping Beauty in the Wood,’ but the only desire vampires feel is for blood.
 She longs for a lover to save her, but trapped in her maidenhood she doesn’t know how to respond when one arrives.